Have you ever come across a client who was just not able to define their problem. Some who started with

 Once the client tells us the role they are playing in the story,

-Now that the client has been able to verbalise how this story relates to their problem or their current situation, ask them to define their problem using the format that we discussed in the last two videos (QT4T Ep 3 & Ep 4).
+Now that the client has been able to verbalise how this story relates to their problem or current situation, ask them to define their problem using the format we discussed in the last two videos (QT4T Ep 3 & Ep 4).